SharePoint/sp-dev-docs/docs/general-development/how-to-add-a-web-part-zone-snippet-in-sharepoint.md

-- The layout of Web Parts in the zone by adding, deleting, resizing, or moving the Web Parts.
+- The layout of web parts in the zone by adding, deleting, resizing, or moving the web parts.

 - The web part settings for all users (the shared view of a web part).